 What Kind of Seats Can I Get?

 The slower trains on the other hand provide a more complex selection.
 Not only do they offer seats but also beds.
 The beds are further divided into two options: soft and hard sleepers.
 The soft sleeper is naturally the more luxurious and therefore the most expensive option on these trains.
-This essentially consist of stacks of beds (two on either side) in a cabin.
-The hard sleeper as the name suggests lacks a certain level of comfort both with the beds itself and the number of people you share a berth with (6 in total).
+This essentially consists of stacks of beds (two on either side) in a cabin.
+The hard sleeper as the name suggests lacks a certain level of comfort both with the beds themselves and the number of people you share a berth with (6 in total).
 You also sacrifice a certain amount of privacy as the berth is open to the walkway.

 Both types of trains will even offer standing tickets, which are precisely as they sound.
 Those lucky passengers would simply have to find wherever there’s space available for the entirety of the journey.
 This will include individuals sitting directly in the middle of the walkway or crowded at the ends of the carriages.
 Confusingly these will be the same price as the seated tickets and undoubtedly the least comfortable option available.

 Well, the good news is that it’s definitely a hell of a lot cheaper than the equivalent flight.
 Even the most expensive train ticket on the high-speed trains wouldn’t come near the equivalent flight.
 For trips around 2 hours long the prices for the cheapest tickets might not even stray over 20 RMB.

 Naturally, the price will depend on the type of train and class you select.
 Let’s take a typical route as an example i.e. Beijing -> Shanghai

 High-Speed Train (Duration: 4½ – 6 hours):